peterdanis/ct/README.md

 ### Run other tasks

-To execute tasks with Nx use the following syntax:
+Repo uses NX monorepo tool and to execute tasks with Nx use the following syntax:

 ```
 npx nx <target> <project> <...options>